FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/02-Regions-and-Availability/README.md

 To reduce latency and improve the user experience, the company deploys applications in Azure Regions that are geographically close to each office.

 Critical workloads are distributed across Availability Zones to maintain service availability in the event of a datacenter failure.

+## Best Practices

+- Select the Azure Region closest to your users.
+- Verify service availability before choosing a region.
+- Use Availability Zones for business-critical workloads whenever supported.
+- Consider data residency and compliance requirements.
+- Design for high availability from the beginning.